 Zona Cafetera (Colombia)

 Spend a few days based on a coffee plantation in the hills of the Tierra Paisa learning about coffee production and soaking up the verdant views.
 Great hiking routes weave in and around this coffee region in Colombia, taking in scenic highlights such as Salento and the Valle de Cócora.
+You will leave with a greater appreciation for your morning brew than every before.

 The Amazon Jungle (Peru, Brazil, Ecuador, Colombia)